17 Top Wealth Management Companies

 Top Wealth Management Companies

-Allianz Global Investors, together with its U.S. affiliate PIMCO, manages approximately $2.5 trillion in assets globally across fixed income, equities, alternatives and multi-asset strategies for a mix of institutional and high-net-worth clients.
-Headquartered in California, PIMCO is widely recognized for its active bond fund and world-class ETF management.
-Its parent company, Allianz SE, ranks among Europe’s top financial firms, managing hundreds of billions in insurance assets while prioritizing sustainable investing practices.
-Together, PIMCO and Allianz operate from 24 offices across the Americas, Europe and Asia.
+Allianz Global Investors, together with its U.S. affiliate PIMCO, manages assets globally across fixed income, equities, alternatives and multi-asset strategies for institutional and high-net-worth clients.
+PIMCO is recognized for its active bond fund expertise and leading ETF management, while the Allianz SE financial services firm prioritizes sustainable investing practices and manages hundreds of billions in insurance assets.

-BNP Paribas Wealth Management offers estate planning, credit structuring, discretionary portfolio management and impact investing to high-net-worth individuals, families and entrepreneurs.
-Founded in 1822, the Parisian company oversees $490 billion in client assets, and maintains a significant presence in Europe, the Middle East and Asia.
+BNP Paribas Wealth Management offers estate planning, discretionary portfolio management, credit structuring and impact investing to high-net-worth individuals, families and entrepreneurs.
+Managing billions of euros in assets, the firm maintains a significant presence across Europe, the Middle East and Asia, leveraging its integrated “One Bank” model to deliver comprehensive wealth solutions.

-Citigroup Wealth Management delivers investment advisory, portfolio construction, lending and retirement planning customized to high-net-worth individuals and institutions.
-Managing $595 billion in client assets, this division uses Citi’s global reach and market expertise to provide access to everything from capital markets insights to custom credit solutions.
-According to the company’s website, its private bank unit has a minimum entry level of $10 million.
+Citigroup Wealth Management delivers investment advisory, portfolio construction, lending and retirement planning customized to high-net-worth individuals and institutions across its integrated platform.
+This division leverages Citi’s global reach and market expertise to provide access to capital markets insights, institutional-grade investment solutions and custom credit offerings.

-Edward Jones offers personalized financial advice and wealth management services through a nationwide network of 20,000 advisors across the United States and Canada.
-Based in Missouri, the 100-year-old firm manages over $2.2 trillion in assets for more than nine million clients, focusing on long-term investment strategies tailored to individual investors and small business owners.
-Edward Jones is a partnership, meaning it is owned by its current and former employees rather than shareholders.
+Edward Jones offers personalized financial advice and wealth management services through a nationwide network of more than 20,000 financial advisors across the United States and Canada.
+The firm manages trillions of dollars in client assets under care for millions of clients, with a focus on long-term investment strategies tailored to individual investors and small business owners.

 Frequently Asked Questions